Become a Teacher, With Us

 It’s all about elevating your work in the teaching profession.

-- In collaboration with Urban Teachers, Johns Hopkins, ranked among the top graduate schools of education in the nation, produces highly effective teachers who improve student outcomes in high-need schools.
+- Urban Teachers’ one-of-a-kind curriculum, delivered by our higher education partner, prepares highly effective teachers who improve student outcomes in high-need schools.

 - A Master’s Degree in Education enables a person to teach in the subject area of their choice, become a principal or administrator, work as a school counselor, or become a specialist in an area such as Special Education.